mahabhu/CSE471_assignment/blog.md

          \}
   $$

-  These are the accessible strategies that maie the situation worse by maiing at least one previously satisfied player, unsatisfied.
+  These are the accessible strategies that make the situation worse by making at least one previously satisfied player, unsatisfied.
 Additionally, all previously unsatisfied players remain unsatisfied as before.
 This means,
   $|\text{UnSat}(\mathbf{x_{t+1}})|\geq|\text{UnSat}(\mathbf{x_{t}})+1|$.